natster101s/Minerva-Neue-2.0/README.md

 A modification to the MediaWiki Minerva Neue skin.
 Can be used on all MediaWiki projects, including Wikipedia.

 ## About
 This skin is a modification of the existing Minerva Neue theme.
 It provides a sleek, modern interface that removes the clutter found in the default Vector theme.
-Some of its highlights include removing the sidebar and introducing a stuck header bar with beautiful translucency, a collapsible menu with simple options, a compact search UI, and a beautifully soft rounded interface with an automatic dark mode.
+Some of its highlights include removing the sidebar and introducing a stuck header bar with beautiful translucency, a collapsible menu with simple options, a compact search UI, and a soft, rounded interface with an automatic dark mode.

 ## Installation on MediaWiki Projects
 A Wikipedia or MediaWiki account is required to install.
 Before you begin, ensure you know your account username.